paullj/toy-jit-lang/README.md

   * hover for variables doesn't show type in blocks
   * infer has some stuff in there which is not related to type inference

+* improvements
+  * handle postfix operators in parser better
+    * should be the same as prefix operators
+  * is_bracket_index_not_list() uses speculative (re)lexing to check if [...] contains a comma (ie list) or not (ie index/slice)
+    * maybe do this in a cleaner way?
+    * feels weird to re lex

+  * tests for runtime vs jit consistency
+    * make sure they produce the same results for same inputs

 * more helpful warnings
   * doc comments which are not attached to anything
     * suggest attaching them to the next function/variable definition/doccomment